Make a Halloween themed date night happen this October with one of these creepy Halloween date night ideas

 What about those who are dating, engaged, or married and childless?
 It can be very anti-climatic to realize things aren’t planned out and you need to drum up something to do on All Hallow’s Eve.
 I have to admit we hosted a party last year just to avoid this problem, and we’re feeling lucky for our invite to one this year!
 However, it’s not something you can bank on, and I know we’ll have this problem again!

-If you’re just looking for a Halloween themed date for this weekend before you have the actual day, or you are looking to make plans for Wednesday, here’s 15 Halloween date ideas to celebrate this holiday.
+If you’re just looking for a Halloween themed date for this weekend before you have the actual day, or you are looking to make plans for Wednesday, here are 15 Halloween date ideas to celebrate this holiday.

 1. Carve Pumpkins (even if you already have, make them creepier this time)